boazbk/crypto/lec_17_SFE.md

 [^assumptions]: Originally this was shown under the assumption of trapdoor permutations (which can be derived from the Factoring or RSA conjectures) but it is known today under a variety of other assumptions, including in particular the LWE conjecture.

 [MPCthm](){.ref} was originally proven by Yao in 1982 for the special case of two party functionalities, and then proved for the general case by Goldreich, Micali,  and Wigderson in 1987.
-As discussed below, many variants of this theorem has been shown, and this line of research is still ongoing.
+As discussed below, many variants of this theorem have been shown, and this line of research is still ongoing.

 ### Some comments: